Which of the following is a chemical property of copper? | Study Prep in Pearson+

 Understand the difference between physical and chemical properties: Physical properties can be observed or measured without changing the substance's identity, while chemical properties describe a substance's ability to undergo chemical changes and form new substances.

-- "Copper can be hammered into thin sheets" describes malleability, a physical property because the substance's identity does not change.
+Identify the option that involves a chemical change: The statement 'Copper reacts with oxygen to form copper(II) oxide' describes a chemical reaction where copper changes its chemical composition, indicating a chemical property.

-- "Copper is a good conductor of electricity" is a physical property related to how copper allows electric current to flow without changing its chemical composition.
+Recall that chemical properties often involve reactivity with other substances, such as oxygen, acids, or bases, leading to new compounds.

-- "Copper reacts with oxygen to form copper(II) oxide" describes a chemical reaction where copper changes into a new substance, indicating a chemical property.
+Conclude that the correct chemical property of copper is its ability to react with oxygen to form copper(II) oxide, distinguishing it from the physical properties listed.

 Watch next